How to Care for Your Hair Between Salon Visits

 1. Follow the advice of your hairstylist

 If you regularly get blown out or design your hair, you should just as frequently get treatments.
 Much like the haircut, you don’t wish to miss or push these treatments off.
-Heat styling strips the hair of moisture, dries it out, and causes your colour to fade.
-These remedies will help to re-hydrate, repair and rejuvenate the hair against the damage done during heat styling.
+Heat styling strips the hair of moisture, dries it out, and causes your color to fade.
+These remedies will help to rehydrate, repair and rejuvenate the hair against the damage done during heat styling.

 2. Go for hair treatments

 Remember to sign up for your hair treatments if you blow and style your hair on a regular basis.
-Heat styling and dyeing strips the hair of their natural moisture, leading to dry and brittle hair.
-Hair treatments will help to restore the hair from the damage sustained, and will help reduce overall hair damage in the long run.
+Heat styling and dyeing strips the hair of its natural moisture, leading to dry and brittle hair.
+Hair treatments will help to restore the hair from the damage sustained and will help reduce overall hair damage in the long run.

 3. Work with your expert to find the ideal hair-care range for you.

-Recognizing that there are a lot of good products on the current market, DiVine underscores that it’s important to discover what works best for your unique hair.
-“Simply because something is excellent for your friend does not mean it’s the ideal line for you,” she stresses.
-“Many products will have silicones in them that create a film over the cuticle of the hair that does not come off during your shampoo.
+We recognize that there are a lot of good products on the current market, but it’s important to discover what works best for your unique hair.
+“Simply because something is excellent for your friend does not mean it’s the ideal line for you,” they say.
+“Many products will have silicones in them that create a film over the cuticle of the hair that does not come off during your shampoo.”

 4. When you’ve identified the proper products, utilize them.

-Always employing a heat protectant when styling is essential to reduce damage from sexy tools and blow dryers.
+Always applying a heat protectant when styling is essential to reduce damage from sexy tools and blow dryers.
 Each hair type will require products that address particular needs.
-Your hair is prone to dryness so use a sterile leave in and curl primer.
+Your hair is prone to dryness so use a hydrating leave-in and curl primer.